artefactual-labs/a3m/README.md

 system path.
 The Docker image makes them all available while in this workflow you will have to ensure they're available manually.

-A3M runs specifically on the 3.7 version of Python.
+a3m needs Python 3.7 or newer.
 So for an Ubuntu/Debian Linux environment:

     sudo apt install -y python3.7 python3.7-venv python3.7-dev

-The following external tools are used to process files in A3M and must be installed on your system.
+The following external tools are used to process files in a3m and must be installed on your system.
 For an Ubuntu/Debian Linux environment:

 [Siegfried](https://www.itforarchivists.com/siegfried)